Virgo Filaments VI: H$\alpha$ clumps in the filaments around the Virgo galaxy cluster: Parent Sample and Observations

 In terms of environmental parameters, the authors use the position information of the galaxy sample to calculate the $5$-nearest neighbour densities ($n_5$), used as an estimate of local density on roughly megaparsec scales.
 The authors build on the filament identification by \cite{KimVirgoFil2016} to present a list of thirteen filaments around the Virgo cluster, providing parametric forms of their spines. \cite{CastignaniII2022} define galaxies as being inside a filament if they are within $2.70$ (2$h^{-1}$) Mpc from the filament spine.
 Group memberships are taken from \cite{KourkchiTullyGroup2017}.
 In this paper, we use the distances, local densities ($n_5$), stellar masses, Hubble types, \textit{r}-band elliptical fits (for galaxy size), morphologies, and the filament and group assignments.

 We combine the information stated above with resolved \Ha observations of 685 galaxies inside or in the vicinity of Virgo filaments (from the entire sample of 6780).
 The observations are described below in Section \ref{subsec:obs}.
 In the process of observing filament galaxies, we have also been able to obtain \Ha imaging of many galaxies outside filaments.
 Approximately a third of our \Ha sample are outside identified filaments and can be used as a comparison sample.

-We show the spatial distribution of the 685 galaxies in the entire \Ha sample in Figure~\ref{fig:sample} along with their group membership (rich group, poor group, or not in a group).
-The 13 filaments identified in \cite{CastignaniII2022} are plotted in different colours.
-In the left panel, we highlight galaxies considered inside a filament, and non-filament galaxies in the right panel (still being marked in the colour of their nearest filament).
+We show the spatial distribution of the 685 galaxies in the entire \Ha sample in Figure~\ref{fig:sample} along with their filament membership (in a filament or not) and group membership (rich group, poor group, or not in a group).
+The left panel shows which galaxies belong or are closest to which filament, while the right panel highlights the complex 3-D structure of the filaments and their constituents.
+Filaments have a mixture of galaxies in groups and galaxies not in groups, but there are several groups that are clearly centred around filament spines, showing the correlations between these environments.
+In the entire sample from \cite{CastignaniII2022} excluding cluster galaxies (for a total of 5628 galaxies), we find that 61\% of filament galaxies are in groups while only 43\% of non-filament galaxies are in groups, further highlighting this correlation.